Student Work Study and Supervisor Handbook

 The student work study employee payroll time sheet (Appendix E) must be signed by the student and the student’s supervisor.
 Turned into the Financial Aid Office on the dates indicated on the payroll schedule.
 Time sheets are to be submitted to the Financial Aid Office by 5:00 pm no exceptions according to the Payroll Schedule but are subject to change.

 Failure to meet this deadline may result in the time sheets will not be processed until the following pay period.
 Time sheets must be submitted by the supervisor or in a sealed envelope if submitted by the student.
 Student employees are paid on an hourly basis.

-The current wage rate is $7.50 per hour.
-Students are normally paid the 5th and 20th of each month.
+The current wage rate is $10.50 per hour.
 When payday falls on a Saturday or Sunday, checks/ direct deposits will be distributed the Friday before.